MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### equals

 Check whether both values, expressions, or objects are equivalent.
-Return `true` when both are equivalent, or return `false` if they're not equivalent.
+Return `true` if both are equivalent, or return `false` if they're not equivalent.

 ```
 equals('<object1>', '<object2>')